ISO Clean Room Standards and Other Classifications: Design, Redesign & Compliance

 The above diagram illustrates a clean room orientation designed to reduce cross-contamination.

-Meet Clean Room Classification Requirements and Reduce Bioburden More Effectively with Automated Hand Washing Stations
+Meet ISO Clean Room Standards and Classification Requirements and Reduce Bioburden More Effectively with Automated Hand Washing Stations

 Achieving clean room classification requirements can be challenging, yet can be quickly achieved with the right technology.
 Meritech’s Cleantech® Automated hand washing Stations provide the only clinically-validated and technology-based approach to employee hygiene in the world and are designed specifically to meet and exceed clean room classification requirements.
 In an independent study from one of our Fortune 100 medical device accounts, a 3 log reduction in measurable bioburden was proven after a single 12-second hand wash performed by our fully-automated hand washing systems.